 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The popular Nerf Megalodon blaster is a ridiculously fun model in the N-Stike Mega series with intimidating looks and a high capacity 20-round rotating drum.
+The popular Nerf Megalodon is a ridiculously fun blaster in the N-Stike Mega series, with intimidating looks and a high-capacity 20-round rotating drum.

 But is the Megalodon just a fun, nice-to-have blaster, or does it also perform as well as it looks?
 Let’s find out in my review of this rather unique Nerf gun.

 You can purchase the Nerf Mega Megalodon blaster on Amazon.